 L2TP/IPSec (Layer 2 Tunneling Protocol)

 L2TP is another very secure VPN protocol which is ideal for those in need of maximal privacy and encryption.
 As the data are sent from your computer towards the server through the VPN tunnel your data will be encrypted with this very secure protocol (128/256 bit).
-This require more CPU power and normally this protocol will slow down your connection more than a OpenVPN protocol will.
-However, while OpenVPN can not be used with VoIP, L2TP can be used for VoIP.
+This requires more CPU power and normally this protocol will slow down your connection more than an OpenVPN protocol will.
+However, while OpenVPN cannot be used with VoIP, L2TP can be used for VoIP.
 Only use this if OpenVPN is not available and you are in need of very high security/encryption.

 PPTP (Point to Point Tunneling Protocol)

 This is the most common protocol, often known to be the fastest of all options.
 This is due to the fact that it only encrypts at 128-bit, making it the least safe of the options, but for most people only using a VPN to watch TV from abroad or just bring some basic security to your Internet connection as you use an open WiFI or similar, the PPTP is more than enough.

 While some VPN providers only give you access to PPTP protocol in their basic package, providers such as HideMyAss and PureVPN include access to all available protocols in their basic packages.
 It is worth knowing that not all their servers in all nations include support for all protocol types.

 This was just some basic information about the different VPN protocols available.
 The conclusion must be that if speed is the most important, then in most cases PPTP will be the best for you.
 If security and encryption are the most important, then you should use the OpenVPN protocol instead.
 If all you want to is to watch TV online, then the PPTP protocol is more than enough for you.